-- This Investment Banking pitch book contains slides that display the organizational details of the respective investment bank, like its vision and mission statement, history, global presence, key management personnel, and size of the company.
+- This Investment Banking pitch book contains slides that display the organizational details of the respective investment bank, like its vision and mission statement, history, global presence, key management personnel, and company size.

 - The main pitch book will also include important aspects of the market overview, such as competitor performance, current trends & deals in the market.

 - This type of pitch book is created specifically for a particular deal.
-The presentation focuses on demonstrating how the investment bank can specifically cater to its client’s financial and investing needs.
+The presentation demonstrates how the investment bank can cater to its client’s financial and investing needs.

-- A deal-pitch book explains details of mergers & acquisitions (M&A), IPOs & debt issuance.
+- A deal-pitch book explains mergers & acquisitions (M&A), IPOs & debt issuance details.

 Contents of a Deal Pitchbook

 - This book has information on specific details that make an investment bank look attractive and efficient.

 - The data is supported by graphs that show the market growth rate, the firm’s positioning overview, and a valuation summary.
 This helps make a valiant representation of the firm’s potential to serve its client.

 - It must be attached with relevant financial models, graphs, and statistics wherever necessary.

 - Depending on whether an investment bank is making a pitch report for M&A or IPOs, the deal-pitch book must include a list of potential buyers, potential acquisition candidates, and financial sponsors and their detailed descriptions.